+HOUSE EVENTS

+House Service/Celebration

+This is held biennially to celebrate the pupils of the House, their achievements, our House history and to showcase some of the talents of our current pupils.
+All members of the House, their parents and former members of House are invited to attend.

+House Competitions

+House competitions cover a vast array of interests, both sporting and non-sporting in order to encourage as many pupils as possible to take full part.
+While the majority of House competitions take place internally on Wednesday afternoons throughout the School year, please look out for invitations to certain House events which parents may attend, such as the Barney Run and Sports Day.

-REWARDS AND SANCTIONS Pupils are awarded merits/distinctions for good work and strong assessments (the very best are given a Headmaster's Certificate) and these are celebrated in House meetings .
-'Good Egg' awards are given termly for good conduct and acts of kindness are also given and announced at 'Nailing Up'.
-Weekly merit prizes are awarded in Tees House.
-A number of termly and yearly trophies are also awarded in Tees House; some recipients are chosen by the pupils, some by the House Monitors and some by Tutors.
+REWARDS AND SANCTIONS

+Pupils are awarded merits/distinctions for good work and strong assessments (the very best are given a Headmaster's Certificate and these are celebrated in House meetings.
+'Good Egg' awards are also given termly for good conduct and acts of kindness are also given and announced at Nailing Up.
+Weekly merit prizes are awarded in Durham House.
+A number of termly and yearly trophies are also awarded in Durham House, some recipients are chosen by the pupils, some by the House Monitors and some by Tutors.
 House trophies have been donated by departing and former pupils; such gifts and are always gratefully received.

-If academic progress is below a satisfactory standard, the tutor may instigate an academic report for a short period.
+If academic progress is below a satisfactory standard the tutor may instigate an academic report for a short period.
 This requires teachers to comment upon work and/or conduct on a lesson-by-lesson basis and is to be taken home for countersignature each day.
-The Tutor reviews the report each day and will contact home if they see the need for more dialogue.
+The Tutor reviews the folder each day and will contact home if they see the need for more dialogue.
 More serious infringements of school rules would be referred to the Deputy Head (Pastoral).
 Parents may also be invited to a meeting to discuss the progress of their son.

 Sanctions for inappropriate behaviour in School are not common.
 Mundane matters are quickly dealt with by House Tutors.
-More serious matters should be referred to the Housemaster or the Assistant Housemaster.
+More serious matters should be referred to the Housemaster or the Assistant Housemistress.
 Serious infringements must be referred to the Senior Management Team.

-CONTACT WITH HOME Routine home contact will happen via assessments, reports and parents' evenings.
+CONTACT WITH HOME

+Routine home contact will happen via assessments, reports and parents' evenings.
 The Housemaster or Tutors generally make phone calls to address other issues as they arise.
-Parents/guardians are encouraged to call the Housemaster if they have any issues they wish to address.
-They should also expect a call from their son's Tutor if they have any immediate concern about attendance, lateness and academic progress.
-Parents/guardians can also contact Tutors to request a meeting in person or on the phone.
-There is a direct telephone line to the Housemaster's study (01833 696037) which parents and guardians are encouraged to use freely to discuss any aspect of their child's education.
-The Housemaster is in the House Office by 8.10am most days, between 16:00 and 17:00 most days and a member of staff will be there at lunchtimes (13:15-13:50).
-The Housemaster can also be contacted by email at tees@barneyschool.org.uk.
+Parents are encouraged to call the Housemaster if they have any issues they wish to address.
+Parents should expect a call from their son's Tutor if they have any immediate concern about attendance, lateness and academic progress.
+Parents can also contact Tutors to request a meeting in person or on the phone.
+There is a direct telephone line to the Housemaster's study (01833 696005) which parents and guardians are encouraged to use freely to discuss any aspect of their child's education.

+The House Office is staffed from 8.30am, and between 16:00 and 17:00 most days and a member of staff will be there at lunchtimes (13:30-13:50).
+The Housemaster can also be contacted by email at durham@ barneyschool.org.uk.
 Parents and guardians are welcome to arrange meetings with the Housemaster and/or their son's Tutor at any point throughout the term.
 The school sends out a weekly email with any pertinent letters that staff wish parents to read.

-We hope this gives you a flavour of life in Tees House, and excites you as you prepare for life at Barney.
+We hope this gives you a flavour of life in Durham House, and excites you as you prepare for life at Barney.
 The key thing to remember is that there is always someone on hand to help - that is very important to us.

-NOTABLE OLD BARNARDIANS: TEES HOUSE I am happy to tell you that your son is following in the footsteps of some notable alumni and we would hope to add his name to a list in the future that contains such diverse characters as: Tony & Rory Underwood, International Rugby players Guy Wilks, Rally Driver Matthew & Alex Tait (2004) Professional rugby players Athol and Eamon King, GB U18 Sailors Robert Dinwiddie, Pro Golfer Thomas Adamson, member of the England Fly Fishing Team James Close, a Michelin starred Chef at the Raby Hunt Giles Deacon, fashion designer (designed Pippa Middleton's wedding dress) Professor Duncan Lorimer, Astrophysicist at West Virginia University Richard Parkinson, Professor of Egyptology, Oxford University